 By working with visionary team at WE in the World, humbly convened by Dr. Soma Saha, we get to help build capacity for health equity infused activities on the population level.
 This builds off of early work developing “maps” that specific different” amounts of capacities to both inform and guide future planning.

 So much data is qualitative.
 But qualitative data is really tough to analyzing in community-based projects.
 As a consequence, people tend to avoid it, or just pick relevant quotes out at random.

 Together with Dr. Victoria Scott at the University of North Carolina: Charlotte, we are looking at whether there are textual indicators that predict which way funding decisions go.
 This is a broad mandate, and we have many different methods and approaches to take: from simple bag-of-words approaches to more nuanced long short term memory recurrent neural networks.

-Formative Evaluation of the New Jersey Health Initiative’s Hyperlocal Data Collaboration
+The New Jersey Health Initiative’s Small but Mighty Data Collaboration

 Together with friends and colleagues at Virginia Tech and the American Institutes for Research, we are studying how readiness at multiple levels (individual, school, community) and across multiple roles (student, teacher, parent, administrator) impacts attitudes and beliefs about school safety.
 To do this, we have collected a lot of pre-COVID data that we have begun to work through.

 One particular area is how we can extract readiness from text-based data.
 This could be done with a bag of words approach, but we are also using word vectorization method to look for semantic relationships between our big areas of interest.